Skip to main content

 • complaints procedure

-Check the council have followed their own housing enforcement policy.
-If not, you can use the complaints procedure.
+Check the council has done what their housing enforcement policy says.
+If they have not, you can complain.

 Find your council's complaints department on GOV.UK

-If you're not satisfied with the council's response to your complaint, you can complain to the Local Government & Social Care Ombudsman.
+If you're not happy with the council's response to your complaint, you can complain to the Local Government & Social Care Ombudsman.

-You could also consider raising the issue with your local councillor or MP.
+You could also contact your local councillor or MP.